bit-bots/bitbots_main/bitbots_vision/docs/manual/tutorials/colorpicker.rst

   * Using an **External Basler Camera**:

     #.
 Connect your PC with the Camera using a POE adapter.
     #.
-Run ``roslaunch bitbots_bringup basler_camera.launch`` in your local ROS environment.
+For the first time, you have to setup the pylon camera driver.
+Run ``make basler`` in the ``bitbots_meta`` directory and then ``catkin build pylon_camera`` in you catkin workspace.
     #.
+Start the pylon camera driver with ``roslaunch bitbots_bringup basler_camera.launch`` in your local ROS environment.
-Check if too many images are dropped.
+    #.
+Check if too many images are dropped by the pylon camera driver.
-       If this is the case, check your MTU size.
+       If this is the case, check your MTU size using this guide `MTU guide <https://linuxways.net/ubuntu/how-to-change-mtu-size-in-linux/>`_
-       ..
-TODO Write some documentation how to check and how to resolve (maybe in basler_camera_settings?)
+       Your MTU size should match the camera's MTU size, specified in `this config <https://git.mafiasi.de/Bit-Bots/basler_drivers/src/branch/master/pylon_camera/config/camera_settings.yaml>`_.

   * Using a **rosbag**: